Tychos MathJs Language Reference

 * `pos` — The initial position of your `Circle` in `[X,Y]` coordinates.

-* `radius` — The radius of the circle that is drawn in the World View to represent this particle.
+* `radius` — The radius of the circle drawn in the World View.

 These attributes may also be modified on the `Circle` after it is created.
-In particular, one will usually change the `pos` attribute of a `Circle` in the Calculations editor to show movement. e.g.
+In particular, one will usually change the `pos` attribute of a `Circle` in the Loop Code editor to show movement. e.g.

 ```coffeescript